Wednesday, December 30, 2015

 Note:

-In actual tests of the tunnel, in spite ax25 is seen as a kind of ethernet, and implements an arp style level 2 address resolution, I had to set it manually.
+During actual tests of the tunnel, although AX.25 is treated as a type of Ethernet and implements an ARP-style Layer 2 address resolution, I had to set it manually.

-If it happen you have the same issue, the arp syntax for ax25 bindings is:
+If you encounter the same issue, the ARP syntax for AX.25 bindings is as follows:

 arp -H ax25 -s 23.0.0.1 HQH1